‘Bob the Bend Rock’ gets his own Facebook page, becomes tourist destination after 8 cars fall victim to him this year | News Channel 3-12

 Click here for updates on this story

-BEND, Ore.
-(KTVZ) (KTVZ) — Bob is the latest Bend feature taking the spotlight, far and wide.
+BEND, Oregon (KTVZ) — Bob is the latest Bend feature taking the spotlight, far and wide.
 In this case it’s really B.O.B., which stands for Big Obvious Boulder.
 But this “rock star” was obviously not obvious enough to several drivers who landed on top of it.

 Bob is a 2-ton lava rock that currently calls the parking lot to the Franklin Avenue 7-Eleven home.